evyatark/Customs_Book/AccessDB/documentation.md

 3. the first invocation of `mvn package` requires a long time (and a good internet connection), because Maven downloads a lot of "dependencies" from Maven Central.
 4. The `java` command has `-Xmx28g` which requires a **lot** of memory (28 GB!).
 If your machine does not have so much memory, change it to `-Xmx1g` or any other value.
 The large amount of memory is required to convert the large accdb.
 If you have a smaller accdb file, you will need less memory
 5. in the java command line you should change all paths to the correct paths on your machine.
-6. I plan to change the pom.xml file to build a "fat" JAR, and then I wouldn't need to supply JARs in the classpath with the `-cp` .
-7. the `/home/evyatar/.m2/` in the classpath assumes that your Maven has its local reposiroty at /home/evyatar/.m2 - this is its default (change `evyatar` to your user name!)
+6. the `/home/evyatar/.m2/` in the classpath assumes that your Maven has its local reposiroty at /home/evyatar/.m2 - this is its default (change `evyatar` to your user name!)
-8. if you receive the following error message
+7. if you receive the following error message
 ```
 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space
 	at java.base/java.util.Arrays.copyOf(Arrays.java:3745)